dekuNukem/exixe_clock/README.md

 ### Setting time

-Connect a GPS antenna and place it where you can see sky, time will be automatically set when a GPS fix is obtained.
+Connect a GPS antenna and place it under clear sky, time will be automatically set and saved when a GPS fix is obtained.
 You might have to wait 2 or 3 minutes, but it's usually faster.

 ### Setting timezone